FeelingFun/sxtools/README.md

 Copies the contents and the blend mode of a layer to another layer.

 ### Assign to Crease Set
 The tool supports a workflow where creasing is limited to five values.
 This section provides quick creasing assignment buttons.
+Note that the crease sets are **adaptive**, meaning the value of each crease set depends on the subdivision level of the object.
+This is to provide four different levels of creasing to any subdivision level.
+By default the crease values are absolute, and only work properly on a single chosen subdivision level.

 ### Swap Layer Sets
 Create and switch between parallel layer stacks.
 Allows for creation of color variants that are more extensive than simple re-paletted elements.

+### Create Skinning Mesh
+If you wish to use blend shapes and bind the mesh to a skeleton, do not use the vertex-colored object directly.
+The tool creates a separate mesh for deformations, and merges data from the colored and skinned meshes for export.

+### Export Flags
+The Static Vertex Colors flag simply adds a boolean to the object for export.
+This can be useful if your game supports dynamic palette changes.

+Export Subdivision Level also affects the viewport tessellation of the selected object!

 ## Exporting
 Press the button to generate export objects.
 The tool will automatically lay them out in a grid, and allows for the exported data channels to be viewed in the viewport.